-According to the Africa Housing Finance Yearbook, the unaffordability and unavailability of mortgage finance in Zimbabwe has been the limiting factor for aspiring home buyers.
+According to the Africa Housing Finance Yearbook, the unaffordability and unavailability of mortgage finance in Zimbabwe have been the limiting factor for aspiring home buyers.
 In addition, new housing is inhibited by inflationary increases in the cost of building materials.
-Potential borrowers cannot always afford to raise deposits of an average 25% for housing loans and meet monthly instalments, especially with high interest rates and compressed repayment periods.
+Potential borrowers cannot always afford to raise deposits of an average of 25% for housing loans and meet monthly installments, especially with high-interest rates and compressed repayment periods.
 As a result, Zimbabwe had a reduction in the number of mortgage loans since 2020.
 The housing backlog in urban areas is estimated at 1.3 million concentrated within the high-density sector.
 The existing stock of housing in this sector is largely inadequate, as many families share houses with lodgers, resulting in crowded and unhealthy living conditions.
-Organisations such as Shelter Afrique have seized the opportunity by extending credit to Zimbabwe’s private sector housing programmes through Zimbabwean institutions to build low-cost houses.
-Some of the partnering institution include BancABC, National Building Society (NBS) and the Urban Development Corporation (UDcorp).
+Organizations such as Shelter Afrique have seized the opportunity by extending credit to Zimbabwe’s private sector housing programs through Zimbabwean institutions to build low-cost houses.
+Some of the partnering institutions include BancABC, the National Building Society (NBS), and the Urban Development Corporation (UDcorp).
 Shelter Afrique is a pan-African finance institution involved in housing.
-It is a partnership of 44 African governments, the African Development Bank and the Africa Reinsurance Corporation.
+It is a partnership of 44 African governments, the African Development Bank, and the Africa Reinsurance Corporation.

 Low-Cost Housing Projects in Zimbabwe

 Piggy contends that the availability of credit for low-cost housing developments through institutions like Shelter Afrique can create opportunities for construction and building materials stocks.
-The substantial housing backlog is also testimony to a high effective demand for housing.
-That demand includes those who want to own houses, those who want rental housing and students who want seasonal accommodation.
-Many small-scale business people, for example artisanal miners, farmers, and traders, have resources to buy standalone residential houses or residential stands.
+The substantial housing backlog is also testimony to a highly effective demand for housing.
+That demand includes those who want to own houses, those who want rental housing, and students who want seasonal accommodation.
+Many small-scale business people, for example, artisanal miners, farmers, and traders have the resources to buy standalone residential houses or residential stands.
 Thus, a sizable market for home ownership exists.
-Piggy thinks Masimba Holdings is well positioned to take advantage of housing development projects as well as government’s extended infrastructure spending.
+Piggy thinks Masimba Holdings is well-positioned to take advantage of housing development projects as well as the government’s extended infrastructure spending.
 The company has also been investing in the latest equipment.
 The sustained international remittances inflow directed towards the residential housing sector is also expected to continue driving activity in the real estate sub-sector.
 Piggy rates the stock BUY.
 Get more tidbits on the stock market by joining a PiggyBankAdvisor WhatsApp Group (+263 78 358 4745).